hallpaz/3dsystems21/docs/assignment6.md

-**ASSIGNMENT 5**
+**ASSIGNMENT 6**

-In this assignment, we will learn to compute the extrinsic parameters of a set (bundle) of cameras, given multiple pairs of transfor

- by minimizing the discrepancies between pairs of relative cameras.
-Thus, the solution to the problem should look as follows:
+In this assignment, we will learn to compute the extrinsic parameters of a set (bundle) of cameras, given multiple pairs of relative transformations between them.
+We'll use PyTorch3D API to set up an optimization process and minimize the discrepancies between pairs of relative cameras.

 **The goals of this practice are the following:**